aplteam/Tester2/docs/Tester2-Reference.md

 The framework comprises the class `Tester2` which comes with functions designed to manage and execute test cases.

-`Tester2` cooperates with the class `CodeCoverage` which is designed to produce a code coverage report, which is recommended.
+`Tester2` cooperates with the class `CodeCoverage`, which is designed to produce a code coverage report, which is recommended.

 Both `Tester2` and `CodeCoverage` can be loaded as Tatin packages.